aabir121/descowise/README.md

 |----------|-------------|----------|
 | `GEMINI_API_KEY` | Google Gemini API key for AI insights | Yes (for AI features) |

+## First-Time User Onboarding

+DescoWise includes a comprehensive onboarding experience for new users that:

+### 🎯 **What it covers:**
+- **Welcome & Introduction**: Explains what DescoWise is and why it exists alongside the official DESCO portal
+- **Language Selection**: Allows users to choose between English and Bangla as their preferred language
+- **Key Features Overview**: Highlights the main benefits including AI insights, privacy, and cost optimization
+- **How It Works**: Simple 3-step guide explaining the account setup and usage process
+- **Privacy & Disclaimer**: Clear explanation that this is an unofficial client with privacy-first approach

+### 🔧 **Technical Implementation:**
+- Shows only on first visit (stored in localStorage)
+- Language selection immediately updates the app interface
+- Responsive design that works on all device sizes
+- Can be reset for testing by uncommenting a line in the code

+### 🌐 **Bilingual Support:**
+- Complete translations for all onboarding content
+- Seamless language switching during onboarding
+- Language preference persists across sessions

 ## Tech Stack

 - **Frontend**: React 19, TypeScript, Vite